opencontainers/image-spec/descriptor.md

 The _digest_ property of a Descriptor acts as a content identifier, enabling [content addressability](http://en.wikipedia.org/wiki/Content-addressable_storage).
 It uniquely identifies content by taking a [collision-resistant hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) of the bytes.
-If the identifier can be communicated in a secure manner, one can retrieve the content from an insecure source, calculate the digest independently, and be certain that the correct content was obtained.
+If the digest can be communicated in a secure manner, one can retrieve the content from an insecure source, recalculate the digest independently, and be certain that the correct content was obtained.

-The value of the digest property, the _digest string_, is a serialized hash result, consisting of an _algorithm_ portion and a _hex_ portion.
+The value of the digest property is a string consisting of an _algorithm_ portion (the "algorithm identifier") and a _hex_ portion.
-The algorithm identifies the methodology used to calculate the digest; the hex portion is the lowercase hex-encoded result of the hash.
+The algorithm identifier specifies the cryptographic hash function used to calculate the digest; the hex portion is the lowercase hex-encoded result of the hash.

 The digest string MUST match the following grammar: